sogetiprofileteam/profile-api/README.md

 ## Running the Project "Out of the Gate"

-To run the project without going through restore process, navigate to the solution folder and run `npm run startproj".
+To run the project without going through restore process, navigate to the solution folder and run `npm run startproj`.